GT-McDowell-Lab/PyCAC/docs/chapter1/ack-and-cite.md

 * Department of Energy, Office of Basic Energy Sciences
   * University of Florida, DE-SC0006539

-If you use PyCAC results in your published work, please cite
+If you use PyCAC results in your published work, please cite these papers

 * Shuozhi Xu, Rui Che, Liming Xiong, Youping Chen, David L. McDowell.
 [A quasistatic implementation of the concurrent atomistic-continuum method for FCC crystals](http://dx.doi.org/10.1016/j.ijplas.2015.05.007), _Int.
 J. Plast._ 72 \(2015\) 91–126
 * Liming Xiong, Garritt Tucker, David L. McDowell, Youping Chen.
 [Coarse-grained atomistic simulation of dislocations](http://dx.doi.org/10.1016/j.jmps.2010.11.005), _J.
 Mech.
 Phys.
 Solids_ 59 \(2011\) 160-177

+as well as the website:

 This user's manual is maintained by